JetBrains/amper/docs/src/reference/module.md

 ## `repositories`

-`repositories:` section defines the list of repositories used to look up and download the module dependencies.
+The `repositories` section defines the list of repositories used to look up and download the module dependencies.
 Read more about the [dependency repositories](../user-guide/dependencies.md#managing-maven-repositories).

 | Attribute             | Description                                         | Default        |